jtimo/pycmg/README.md

 ## Developers

 Scale-Bridging Modeling of Materials Group, Ruhr-University Bochum.
 If you have any difficulties please do not hesitate to contact us.
-For issues please refer to pymatsim issue tracker.
+For issues please refer to PyCMG issue tracker.

 ## Funding

-This software is partially supported by the German Research Foundation (DFG) within the framework of the sub-project FOR CODA.
+This software project is partially supported by the German Research Foundation (DFG) within the framework of the sub-project FOR CODA.

 ## License
 [MIT](https://github.com/jtimo/pycmg/blob/main/LICENSE)